deriv-com/flutter-chart/README.md

 ### DerivChart

-A wrapper around our chart widget which provides the UI for managing adding/removing indicator and saving/restoring selected ones on storage.
+A wrapper around the `chart` widget which provides the UI to add/remove indicators and to manage saving/restoring selected ones on storage.

 #### Usage: